Sylhet Division: Governance

-In 1995, Sylhet split from the Chittagong Division and was declared the 6th division of the country.
+In 1995, Sylhet split from Chittagong Division and was declared as the 6th division of the country.
 The Sylhet Division is overseen by the Divisional Commissioner, the current Divisional Commissioner is Md.
 Mashiur Rahman.
 The Sylhet Division is divided into four districts (Habiganj, Moulvibazar, Sunamganj and Sylhet) and further divided into 35 upazilas (sub-districts).
-These upazilas are further divided into 323 Union parishads.
+These upazilas are further divided into 323 union parishads.
 Each union is roughly divided into 9 wards before going to village-level.
 There are roughly 10,185 villages in the Division.
 The Division hosts 19 Municipal corporations known as pourashavas, and one city corporation in Sylhet city.
 It also has 19 Parliamentary constituencies.
 The headquarters of the Sylhet Division is the city of Sylhet in Sylhet Sadar Upazila, Sylhet District.
 Pre-partition Sylhet's Karimganj has been governed by India since 1947.